HabitatFramework/TechnicalGuide/preface/preface.rst

 Reading Guide
 =============

-This Preface explains a little about the HLU Tool, the community of people who develop and use it, and the licensing conditions for using and distributing it.
+This Preface explains a little about the HLU Tool, the community of people who develop and use it, and the licensing conditions for using and distributing it and the associated guides.

 :doc:`../installation/installation` details the system requirements and describes how to install the HLU Tool.